-It’s essential not only to post high-quality content but also regularly: at least once per day if possible.
-As mentioned above, posting frequently will increase engagement with your followers, which ultimately increases exposure on these networks (and thus leads back into blogging).
-Finally: engage with other users!
-More interaction between followers or following relationships being formed creates a better experience overall.
+It’s essential not only to post high-quality content but also regularly, at least once daily, if possible.
+As mentioned above, frequently posting will increase engagement with your followers, ultimately increasing exposure on these networks (and thus leading back into blogging).
+Finally, engage with other users!
+More interaction between followers or following relationships creates a better experience overall.

 Meta descriptions are the sentences that appear below your blog post on search engine results pages.
 These summaries should be between 150 and 160 characters, and they can help you get more clicks if they’re written in a way that makes people want to click on your link.

 Here are some tips for writing compelling meta descriptions: